 Degree candidates must complete an online application for graduation.
 The Institute window opening date for filing an online application and deadline can be found in the official calendars.
 The window for filing a re-application can also be found in the official calendars.

 All graduates are required to perform an exit interview one week prior to graduation.
-Please complete the exit interview form [PDF] and schedule an appointment with Dr. Kimberley Schurmeier.
+Please schedule an exit interview with Dr. Kimberly Schurmeier.
 In addition, degree candidates should complete the online Post Graduation Contact Form.